Behind the scenes: Flynn revelations scramble White House

 It wasn't until late in the day, after Trump's counselor Kellyanne Conway told MSNBC that Trump had "full confidence" in Flynn, that signs of trouble emerged.

-Reports emerged that Justice Department officials had warned the White House last month that Flynn could potentially be blackmailed by Russia.
+Reports came to light that Justice Department officials had warned the White House last month that Flynn could potentially be blackmailed by Russia.

 Spicer, appearing in a West Wing hallway after the President brushed off the questions about Flynn, said that Trump was "evaluating the situation" with input from Pence.